-Recent graduates as well as alumni pursuing advanced degrees and those well established in their careers have recently completed surveys that can help inform prospective students and their families about the value of an NYU Gallatin education.
+Recent graduates, as well as alumni pursuing advanced degrees and those well established in their careers, have completed surveys that can help inform prospective students and their families about the value of an NYU Gallatin education.
 The post-graduation experience is unique for each student; you can hear directly from our alumni below on their thoughts on how they were prepared and set up for success.

 Conducted by NYU Wasserman Center for Career Development, the survey found that:

-A comprehensive Gallatin Alumni Survey was conducted in 2015.
-Alumni around the world were contacted and asked about their time at Gallatin and their current work.
+A comprehensive Gallatin Alumni Survey was conducted with alumni around the world.
+Alumni were contacted and asked about their time at Gallatin and their current work.
 Participants included recent graduates as well as alumni in mid- to advanced-career levels.

 I wish people knew that Gallatin is a rare and special space within NYU.
 It’s intimate, with its own style and a family vibe.
 That is rare and precious within a huge university in an enormous city.